dedSyn4ps3/SHTpi/README.md

 After that, compile and run and you should be able to see the new feeds show up to add to your dashboard!

+***Note: After compiling, it's best to run the program as follows to prevent debug info from populating the terminal.
+There is an additional library that can be used do deal with this (see d2r2's github), but this was the easiest and quickist solution for me:

+	./main > /dev/null &

+This will run the program in the background with no debug info displayed to the screen, allowing you to continue using the terminal***